A Narrative of An Artist Exploring Capitalism (Solo exhibition at the MDC Museum of Art + Design, Miami).

 An edition of enlarged mugshots appropriated from bustedmugshots.com accompanied by a narrative press release.
 Two are marked using a plaster piece from The Magic Mountain.

-Artist’s Subway application, stack of 10,000 blank take-away Subway applications, press release, personalized application.
+Stack of 10,000 blank take-away Subway applications, press release, completed application.